Proportionality and the Limits of Welfarism: Introduction

 On the other hand, we show that PAV provides a multiplicative approximation to the core: there does not exist a deviation in which all coalition members increase their utility by a factor of more than 2.
 Further, we show that every rule that provides a better approximation of the core property than 2, must fail the Pigou--Dalton principle of transfers, which formalizes a minimal kind of egalitarianism.
 Thus, according to our approximation measure, PAV comes closest to satisfy the core among rules that are fair according to the Pigou--Dalton requirement.

 While PAV fails laminar proportionality and priceability, it satisfies EJR.
 Phragm\'en's rule fails EJR.
 Might there be an incompatibility between these axioms?
-The answer is no, and we introduce an attractive committee rule (which we give the preliminary name Rule X) which satisfies all three properties.
+The answer is no, and we introduce an attractive committee rule, which we call the \myemph{Method of Equal Shares},\footnote{In earlier versions of this paper, the rule was called Rule X.} which satisfies all three properties.
 Further, it is computable in polynomial time, and is the first non-artificial polynomial-time rule satisfying EJR.
 In fact, the rule satisfies a strengthened axiom which is intermediate between the core and EJR.
 We also show that the rule provides a logarithmic approximation of the core property; our analysis is tight.

 The properties of the studied rules are summarized in \Cref{tab:properties_summary}.
 We complement these results with an additional discussion provided in the appendix.
-In \Cref{sec:overlapping_parties} we discuss yet another family of profiles that illustrates a difference between particular priceable rules, in particular between our new method and the Phragm\'en's rule.
+In \Cref{sec:overlapping_parties} we discuss a family of profiles that illustrates a difference between particular priceable rules, in particular between our new method and Phragm\'en's rule.
 In \Cref{sec:proportionality_and_disagreements} we provide an additional, and much more informal, discussion on the difference between the two types of proportionality offered by PAV and laminar proportional rules.